-In 2008 surveys in Div.
-1A and 1B were conducted in May/June with the commercial crab vessel "Nanna L".
+In 2008 and 2009 (only in Div 1B) surveys in Div.
+1A and 1B were conducted in June with the commercial crab vessel "Nanna L".
 Results suggest that the resource show signs of recovery of the stock in the management area Sisimiut.
 However, in generall the stock and recruitment prospects are at a low level in all areas.